Xiaobin-Rong/lite-rtse/README.md

 | **Lite-RTSE**| 1.56        | 0.66          | **18.4**  | 2.67     | 0.936    |
 | **DPCRN-CF** | **0.43**    | **0.3**       | **18.4**  | **3.18** | **0.948**|

 We compare Lite-RTSE with DCCRN and [DPCRN-CF](https://arxiv.org/abs/2306.00812).
-The results of DCCRN are provided in [S-DCCRN](https://ieeexplore.ieee.org/abstract/document/9747029) paper, and the results of DPCRN-CF are provided in the DPCRN-CF paper.
+The results of DCCRN are provided in [S-DCCRN](https://ieeexplore.ieee.org/abstract/document/9747029) paper, and the results of DPCRN-CF are provided in its original paper.
 The results show that Lite-RTSE outperforms DCCRN while significantly falls behind DPCRN-CF.

 ## Declaration
 Considering the aforementioned modifications, our implementation may differ significantly from the original Lite-RTSE.
 We are uncertain if our version fully aligns with the paper.
 Please inform us of any errors or discrepancies in our implementation.